Mark Campbell (tight end): Professional football

-Campbell concluded his NFL career playing for the New Orleans Saints from 2006–2008.
+Campbell concluded his NFL career playing for the New Orleans Saints from 2006 to 2008.
 He appeared in 23 games, 14 as a starter at tight end, for the Saints and caught 30 passes for 285 yards and two touchdowns.
 In 2006, he was awarded as the tight end on the All-Joe Team by USA Today.
 This team is composed of low profile players that quietly excel.
 It is voted on by all of the general managers of NFL teams.
 In 2007, Campbell injured his back in the last pre-season game versus the Kansas City Chiefs.
 He was placed on Injured Reserve for the entire season.
 In 2008, Campbell returned to the field and filled a variety of offensive roles.
 He retired after suffering a knee injury late in the 2008 season, and having undergone ten surgeries in 10 years to repair a variety of football injuries.
 He turned down an offer to play for the 2009 Saints team that won Super Bowl XLIV.
 He was considered an extra quarterback on the field due to his preparation and football IQ.
 Campbell was offered multiple NFL and Division I coaching positions but ultimately, he wanted to move back to Michigan to raise his young family rather than potentially move around the country to coach.

 In ten NFL seasons, Campbell appeared in 111 games, 77 as a starter, and caught 146 yards for 1,356 yards.
 Sports Illustrated in 2010 called him "one of those blue collar guys who carves out a solid career in the NFL ... without ever receiving much in the way of accolades or time in the spotlight.
 He could make his teams look great without the average fan knowing it.
 Campbell is one of the leadership guys you want in your locker room or on your side when things weren't going well.
 He'll help guide the ship out of it."